 Do I need to arrange a valuation?

-No. The lender commissions and pays for an independent valuation of your property as part of their standard process.
-You do not need to organise a valuation yourself or provide one.
+No. The lender commissions an independent valuation of your property as part of their standard process — you do not need to organise one yourself.
 The valuation is arranged after a formal application is submitted, and the lender uses it to confirm the property value and calculate the maximum loan available based on their LTV criteria.
+Some lenders use automated desktop valuations at no extra cost; others instruct a physical survey and pass the fee (typically £150–£600) to the borrower.
+A broker will confirm whether a valuation fee applies before the application is submitted.

 Having a realistic estimate of your property’s current market value is useful at the enquiry stage when discussing borrowing amounts, but a precise figure is not required until the lender’s own valuation is carried out.
 Our LTV and equity calculator lets you model borrowing amounts based on an estimated value before any formal process begins.